elbombardi/squrl/docs/03_installation_usage/README.md

 |-----------------------------|--------------------------------------------------------------|-------------------|---------------|--------------------------------------------------------------------------|
 | `REDIRECTION_404_PAGE`      | Path to the 404 error page for the redirection server.       | Required          |               | `/opt/short_url/redirection_404.html`                                    |
 | `REDIRECTION_500_PAGE`      | Path to the 500 error page for the redirection server.       | Required          |               | `/opt/short_url/redirection_500.html`                                    |

-Please ensure that you set the required environment variables accordingly, while the optional ones can be adjusted as per your specific needs.
-The default values, if applicable, will be used when the optional variables are not explicitly provided.
 # Launch

 # Future development